Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 Computes the minimum number of non-decreasing subsequences (of possibly not adjacent elements) into which *X* can be partitioned.
 It happens to correspond to the size of the [longest decreasing subsequence][longest-increasing-subsequence] of *X*.

-*SUS* stands for *Shuffled Up-Sequences* and was introduced in *Sorting Shuffled Monotone Sequences* by Levcopoulos and Petersson.
+*SUS* stands for *Shuffled Up-Sequences* and was introduced in *Sorting Shuffled Monotone Sequences* by C. Levcopoulos and O. Petersson.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |